Social-Emotional Developmental Therapy

 In-School DIR/Floortime: Some children need support at school or at an after-school program to benefit more fully and/or to be more successful academically and socially.
 Inclusion support and social facilitation are a strength of ours, and is designed in a completely individualized way to address the particular child or teen's needs, ranging from direct to indirect, intensive to occasional, basic to advanced.

-In-Office DIR/Floortime Playgroup: We have weekly DIR/Floortime playgroups for children in our intensive in-home program to work on peer engagement and social comprehension in the play room and the back yard of our neighorhood office home at 685 E. California Bl in Pasadena.
+In-Office DIR/Floortime Playgroup: We have weekly DIR/Floortime playgroups for children already in our intensive in-home program to work on peer engagement and social comprehension in the play room and the back yard of our neighorhood office home at 685 E. California Bl in Pasadena.
 Social Facilitation is the key aim here.
 Facilitation of peer play affords repeated practice of becoming engaged and maintaining the engagement even as activities shift or if conflict arises.
 The play facilitators help the children find fun in playing together, communicate their needs or distress, be flexible with others’ suggestions, negotiate satisfying solutions, express affection and enthusiasm, and ultimately learn to co-create mutually interesting games.
 This is critical for successful adaptation and integration into the home and community environments.

 Parent Curriculum: Floortime Strategies for Promoting Development in Children and Teens -- We have created the step-wise, sequenced and crystal clear curriculum of techniques for parents to be able to learn with the support, demonstration, modeling, and feedback of the therapist.
 Concepts are broken down into simple sub-steps with examples, illustrations, and reminder phrases.
 The DIR/Floortime theory of development and relational intervention is rich, profound, and inspiring; our curriculum makes it easy to start using and to grow in thorough knowledge of how to implement Dr. Greenspan's optimistic approach in real life with a challenging child.